 OEFC manages its credit risk exposure by regularly monitoring compliance with credit limits and by dealing with counterparties with high credit quality.
-Exclusive of contracts with the province, OEFC's most significant concentration of credit risk as at March 31, 2008, was with one A+ rated counterparty, which represented more than 10 per cent of the credit risk exposure.
-The cost to OEFC if it had to replace the contracts with this counterparty would be \$Nil (2007-\$2 million) since the contracts allow for netting of positions and OEFC owes more to this counterparty than is owed by the counterparty to OEFC.
+Exclusive of contracts with the Province, OEFC's most significant concentration of credit risk at March 31, 2009 was with one AA- rated counterparty which represented more than 10 percent of the credit risk exposure.
+The cost to OEFC if it had to replace the contracts with this counterparty would be \$51 million (2008 - \$Nil).